heberalmeida/pantanal-grid/docs/examples/multi-column-headers.md

 </template>
 ```

+## Alignment

+Multi-column headers are automatically aligned with the body columns below.
+The grid ensures that:
+- Header cells align perfectly with their corresponding data cells
+- Column widths are consistent between headers and body
+- The alignment is maintained even when columns are resized or reordered

 ## Important Notes

 1. **Leaf columns only**: Only columns with a `field` property can be sorted, filtered, or grouped
 2. **Header columns**: Columns without a `field` are header-only and cannot have data operations
 3. **Nesting depth**: You can nest columns to any depth
 4. **Column width**: Parent column width is calculated from child columns
+5. **Alignment**: Headers are automatically aligned with body columns for perfect visual consistency

 ## See Also